Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Introduction

-In the context of MAPF, various algorithms have been proposed depending on the application and the characteristics of the solution needed: e.g., optimal algorithms based on heuristic search, and scalable \textit{suboptimal} algorithms.
-Optimal algorithms, like CBS~\cite{Sharon15}, guarantee minimal solution length; however, their computational cost is prohibitive for large-scale systems.
-In contrast, suboptimal algorithms do not guarantee optimality, but they provide fast output even for large-scale instances~\cite{Li22,PIBT22, LaCAM23}.
-Research on large-scale automation has become increasingly important, demanding suboptimal algorithms for practical applications. \Cref{tab:MAPFwork} shows several related works of MAPF and its variants.
-Although there are suboptimal algorithms for large-scale labeled and unlabeled MAPF, their counterpart for CUMAPF are missing.
+In the context of MAPF, various algorithms have been proposed depending on the application and the characteristics of the solution needed: e.g., computationally intensive \emph{optimal algorithms}, and lightweight \emph{suboptimal algorithms}.
+Optimal algorithms, like CBS~\cite{Sharon15}, guarantee minimum solution length; however, their computational cost is prohibitive for large-scale systems.
+In contrast, suboptimal algorithms do not guarantee optimality, but they provide fast output even for large-scale instances~\cite{Li22,PIBT22,LaCAM23}.
+Research on large-scale automation has become increasingly important, demanding a suboptimal algorithm for practical applications. \Cref{tab:MAPFwork} shows several related works of MAPF and its variants.
+Although there are many algorithms for large-scale labeled and unlabeled MAPF, their counterparts for \prbname are missing; at present, we only know the NP-hardness, and an approximation algorithm that runs in restricted conditions.

-In this study, we utilize this suboptimal algorithmic approach for \prbname and propose a rule-based algorithm \algname. \algname is a polynomial-time \textit{configuration generator}; it efficiently computes the next placement of the agents from the current ones and the target.
-Moreover, it is computationally lightweight, and outputs empirically efficient solutions compared to those obtained by a trivial approach (e.g., 350\% improvement for 500 agents on a 32$\times$32 grid).
+\paragraph{Contribution.} In this paper, we provide both optimal and suboptimal approaches for \prbname.
+We first present a reduction-based algorithm that utilizes an \textsc{Integer Linear Programming} (\ilp).
+Although this method finds a makespan-optimal solution, it is not scalable and is unsuitable for real-time applications due to the large number of variables and constraints.
+This motivates us to develop a suboptimal yet polynomial-time and complete algorithm.
+The proposed \emph{\algname} algorithm is a \emph{configuration generator}, efficiently computing the next placement of the agents from the current ones and the target. \algname is computationally lightweight; it runs in $O(\Delta^2n^2)$ time per one step, where $\Delta$ and $n$ are the maximum degree of a graph and the number of agents, respectively.
+Furthermore, \algname outputs empirically efficient solutions compared to those obtained by a trivial approach (e.g., 350\% improvement for 500 agents on a 32$\times$32 grid).
+In what follows, we present problem formulation, related work, algorithms, and evaluation in order.
+The code is available on \url{https://github.com/su3taka/CUMAPF-PULL}.

-Since \algname employs a suboptimal rule-based approach, there are adversarial instances that generate solutions significantly deviating from the optimal.
-To address this challenge, we develop an algorithm that integrates \algname with \lacam~\cite{LaCAM23}, an existing search scheme which leads to large-scale, real-time \mapf studies.
-The algorithm iteratively refines the solution with heuristic search, eventually converging to an optimal one.